ASSNAKE/assnake/thoughts.md

 Plugins are working!
 First draft ready.
 How small should we break the modules?

-VARIANT 1
-Huge `core` modules with everything we need in one package.
+* VARIANT 1 - Huge `core` modules with everything we need in one package.
-VARIANT 2
-Smaller modules like `preprocessing` `taxonomy` `assembly` VARIANT 3
+* VARIANT 2 - Smaller modules like `preprocessing` `taxonomy` `assembly`
-Tiny modules - one tool one module.
+* VARIANT 3 - Tiny modules - one tool one module.

+Ok so variant 2 selected.
+Now another big (and I hope the last) question - what to do with wc_config?
+Oh no, there are more questions:
+1. What to do with `wc_config`? - decided to compile on the fly
+    * Compile it on the fly.
+We compile base snakemake file anyway on each invocation, concatenating some dicts should not matter that much.
+    * Compile it through command and writing to disk once, and that's all.
+This requires user to manually update installation once they add new module which may lead to frustration.
+2. What to do with rules that need absolute path's to their scripts?
+Write to config again on the fly?
+3. What to do with database download?